jonathanong/ci-workshop/04-code-coverage.md

 - Private repositories are a little harder.
 When you go to your repository page, you'll be given a copy token.
 Add this to your CircleCI job as a `CODECOV_TOKEN` environment variable, then you'll be squared away.
+- You may want to require all PRs to have sufficient code coverage and enforce this with a GitHub Required Status Check.
+This can be done with a [Codecov yaml](https://docs.codecov.io/v5.0.0/docs/codecov-yaml).